artfwo/pymonome/README.rst

 pymonome is a pure Python library for easy interaction with the `monome family <https://monome.org>` of devices.
-It supports grid and arc controllers (via serialosc) and provides additional classes for developing grid- and arc-based applications.
+It supports grid and arc controllers (via serialosc) and provides additional facilities for developing grid- and arc-based applications.

 Installation